Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-While drastically overstated, the largest carnivores are a public safety issue but owners should be judged by their capacity to house these animals properly, not by the nature of the captivity (exemptions to the bans are often given to zoos, sanctuaries, and research but never for pet owners).
+While drastically overstated, the largest carnivores are a public safety issue, but owners should be judged by their capacity to house these animals properly, not by the nature of the captivity (exemptions to the bans are often given to zoos, sanctuaries, and research facilities, but never for pet owners).

 Domesticated dogs, cats, and ferrets have an approved rabies vaccine.
-Species that don’t never will because they aren’t popular enough for someone to fund the research for them, therefore, while the vaccines more than likely work, it can't be proven.
+Species that don’t have an available vaccine never will because they aren’t popular enough for someone to fund the research for them, therefore, while the vaccines more than likely work, they can't be proven.

 Therefore, non-domesticated mammals may be killed so that their brain can be tested for rabies if they bite someone.
 Despite this, outdoor cats and wildlife are most commonly found with the virus although overall incidences of rabies transmitted to humans are extremely rare.
 In fact, all serious diseases an exotic pet could potentially transmit to humans are rare and preventable.

 3. Bans Against Native Animals